 Here me, Oh Goddess!

 In villages around Puri, dawn breaks with the humming of women as they sing folk songs praising Goddess Tulsi, kneeling before a planter shaped miniature temple.
 Locally known as Tulsi Chaura it is a splendid creation in terracotta adorned with sculptures and holding the Tulasi (basil) plant.
 Rising to their feet, they pour holy water from their small polished brass pots held in their cupped palms and sprinkle it upon the leaves of their bush.
-For these women, the Goddess that embodies the virtues of duty, dedication and love lives in this Chaura whom they bow before to be blessed to lead a life like she did.
+For these women, the Goddess that embodies the virtues of duty, dedication and love life in this Chaura whom they bow before to be blessed to lead a life as she did.

 This is a 365 days affair, but it becomes more elaborate on the first day of the holiest Odia month, Kartika (October-November), a month particularly sacred to Vishnu and his goddess consort, Tulsi.

 According to a legend in Odisha, Tulsi is the fourth incarnation of the Goddess who in Satya Yuga was known as Satyavati.
 In Ramayana, she was the Goddess Chandra who was abducted by Mahiravan (son of Ravan).
-He tried to rape her but the she was too strong willed to let her character be tarnished.
+He tried to rape her but then she was too strong-willed to let her character be tarnished.
 Luckily, Hanuman came to her rescue and slaughtered Mahiravan and later brought Chandra in front of Shri Ram.
 It was love at first sight for Chandra but Shri Ram was already married to Sita.
-He promised Chandra that they would be together in the next life and so she waited for him for a millennia, alone and a virgin.
+He promised Chandra that they would be together in the next life and so she waited for him for millennia, alone and a virgin.

 Chandra was reborn as Pripura, a beautiful milkmaid and was seduced by Lord Sri Krishna, the next incarnation of Vishnu.
 For Krishna, the God of Love, Pripura was one of his favourite consorts and together they had many amorous adventures.

 In Kali Yuga, the Goddess was born as Tulasi (also known as Vrindavati).
 This time she became the wife of Jalandhara, an evil demon, son of the sea and lord of the underworld.
 He owed his strength and power to the purity and dedication of his wife towards him.
-Jalandhara was insatiably greedy and decided to become the lord of three worlds, earth, heaven and the underworld.
+Jalandhar was insatiably greedy and decided to become the lord of three worlds, earth, heaven and the underworld.
 After defeating Vishnu he took on Shiva and during the battle, heard tales of the unsurpassed beauty of Parvati and decided he had to have her.
 Jalandhara disguised himself as Shiva and slipped away to Mount Kailash.
 Parvati– thinking she saw her husband arriving, rushed out of her place to embrace him, but her beauty was so radiant that before they met, Jalandhara felt to the ground unconscious.
 Vishnu, when he heard this, assumed Jalandhara’s form and travelled to Jalandhara’s underworld palace to meet Tulasi.
 Upon seeing Vishnu in her husband’s garb, Tulasi assumed him as her husband and kissed him.
 With Tulasi’s unconditional dedication compromised, Jalandhara lost his immortality and was killed by Shiva.
-Tulasi overcome with shame and anger as she was a devout Vishnu worshipper and felt betrayed.
+Tulasi overcame with shame and anger as she was a devout Vishnu worshipper and felt betrayed.
 Vishnu realizing his folly granted her a boon and transformed Tulasi into a Basil bush to be worshipped every day by men and women in their houses.

 Having these stories in my mind and after seeing the display of traditional Odia Tulsi Chauras in the newly opened Kala Bhoomi – Odisha Crafts Museum in Bhubaneswar, I drove down to Balikandala Village near Konark to meet Dibakar Muduli.